aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/README.md

 [![Page 1](https://github.com/aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/blob/main/Images/80%20Global%20Export%20Overview%20(2025)%20Page%201.png)](https://github.com/aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/blob/main/Data%20Visualization%20%26%20Dashboards/2%20U.S.%20Semiconductor%20Trade%20Overview%20(2025).pbix)
 [![Page 2](https://github.com/aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/blob/main/Images/81%20Semiconductor%20Imports%20Concentration%20Page%202.png)](https://github.com/aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/blob/main/Data%20Visualization%20%26%20Dashboards/2%20U.S.%20Semiconductor%20Trade%20Overview%20(2025).pbix)

+### Global Demand & Tariff Context

+- **Global Demand (SIA / OECD)**:
+  Monthly global semiconductor sales climbed steadily through 2025, from **$56.5B in January to $75.3B in November**, with year-over-year growth accelerating from roughly +18% early in the year to nearly +30% by November.
+WSTS/SIA project the industry will approach **~US$1 trillion in global sales by 2026**.
+OECD context reinforces the concentration risk seen in the trade dashboards: the United States, South Korea, Taiwan, Japan, and China together account for about **75% of global value added**, with the U.S. leading in chip design and IP (~40%), Taiwan and South Korea leading manufacturing and memory (~15% each), and Japan anchoring critical materials and lithography equipment (~10%).

+- **Tariff Structure (HS 85423100)**:
+  For processors and controllers under HS 85423100, the **general/MFN rate of duty is 0%** for nearly all U.S. trading partners — including treaty partners under USMCA and KORUS — while **North Korea faces an elevated 35% rate** for political reasons.
+Separately, **China faces a 25% Section 301 tariff** on this HS code, consistent with the broader nearshoring narrative: Mexico's zero-tariff USMCA access makes it structurally more competitive than China for U.S.-bound semiconductor trade.

 ### Complementary Narrative

 Together, the dashboards reveal **two sides of U.S. semiconductor competitiveness in 2025**:

 - **Workforce** → wages accelerating even as headcount contracts, with stark divergence between subsectors masking the aggregate headline.
 - **Trade** → diversified exports with resilient allies, but highly concentrated imports vulnerable to Malaysia's dominance.
+- **Demand & Tariffs** → global demand is accelerating toward a ~$1 trillion market, but that growth sits on a narrow, concentrated value chain, while tariff structure actively rewards USMCA-aligned nearshoring over Chinese sourcing.

 This contrast underscores both the **strengths** and the **fragilities** of the U.S. semiconductor ecosystem — and the urgent need for simultaneous diversification in supply chains **and** talent strategy.